Javascript is not enabled.

 What is Medigap insurance?

 But deductibles aren’t all of it.
-You’ll still have to ante up a portion of the costs for doctors’ services, long stays in either a hospital or a skilled nursing facility, medical equipment, outpatient care and other services.
+You’ll still have to pay a portion of the costs for doctors’ services, long stays in a hospital or a skilled nursing facility, medical equipment, outpatient care and other services.

 • Copayments.
-The set fee you pay for any health service you use, such as $25 for a doctor visit.
+The set fee you pay for your health services, such as $25 for a doctor visit.

 • Coinsurance.
-The percentage of a total bill that you will owe for a service or medical equipment, such as 20 percent for an outpatient procedure.
+The percentage of a bill you must pay for a service or medical equipment, such as 20 percent for an outpatient procedure.

 What do Medigap policies offer?

-Medicare covers the first 60 days as an inpatient in a hospital, but you’re responsible for paying the coinsurance for days 61 to 90 ($400 in 2023) and an $800 daily coinsurance after that for up to 60 lifetime reserve days in 2023.
-You can use a lifetime reserve day only once, but you may apply the days to different benefit periods.
-A benefit period begins the day you’re admitted as an inpatient to a hospital or skilled nursing facility and ends when you haven’t received any inpatient hospital or skilled nursing facility care for 60 days in a row.
+For example, Medicare covers the first 60 days as an inpatient in a hospital, but you’re responsible for paying the coinsurance for days 61 to 90 ($408 in 2024) and an $816 daily coinsurance after that for up to 60 lifetime reserve days in 2024.

-They cover some deductibles.
-Most Medigap plans cover the Medicare Part A hospital deductible, which is $1,600 per benefit period in 2023.
+Covers some deductibles.
+Most Medigap plans cover the Medicare Part A hospital deductible, which is $1,632 per benefit period in 2024.

-They add health benefits.
+Adds health benefits.
 Although Medicare won’t cover your hospital stay after you’ve used up your lifetime reserve, all Medigap policies cover the daily coinsurance costs and up to 365 additional lifetime days in the hospital after your Medicare benefits are depleted.
-All Medigap plans also cover the first three pints of blood you may need each year, either in full or in part.
+All Medigap plans cover the first three pints of blood you may need each year, either in full or in part.

 How will I know what plans offer the benefits I need?